DFKI-NLP/thermostat/README.md

 data = thermostat.load("imdb-bert-lig")
 ```

-Thermostat datasets always consist of three basic coordinates: Dataset, Model, and Explainer.
+Thermostat datasets can be addressed and loaded with an identifier string that contains three basic coordinates: Dataset, Model, and Explainer.
 In this example, the dataset is IMDb (sentiment analysis of movie reviews), the model is a BERT model fine-tuned on the IMDb data, the explanations are generated using a (Layer) Integrated Gradients explainer.

 `data` then contains the following columns/features:
 * `attributions` (the attributions for each token for each data point; type: List of floats)